 The Very Brief History of PoleClinometer™

 My name is Grayson King.
 I’m an engineer and an avid backcountry skier, and I invented PoleClinometer in the Spring of 2014.
-I launched via Kickstarter in December 2014, and PoleClinometer is now selling online to a worldwide audience.
-Early on I filed a patent application that’s currently in process with the USPTO, granting the design “patent pending” status.
+I launched via Kickstarter in December 2014, and PoleClinometer has been selling online to a worldwide audience since 2015.
+The design is unique enough that I obtained a patent (US9668552) for the technology, granted summer of 2017.
 My company, SnoWander LLC, maintains all rights and responsibilities for all things relating to PoleClinometer.

 How Does It Work?